Food for Diabetes: A Complete Guide for Patients

 • Vegetables like broccoli (5 grams per cup)

 Simple carbohydrates require careful consideration.
-Fresh fruits contain natural sugars alongside beneficial nutrients and fiber.
-A medium apple provides 25 grams of carbohydrates with 4 grams of fiber, while apple juice delivers similar carbs without fiber, causing faster blood sugar rises.
-Berries offer lower carbohydrate options – one cup of strawberries contains only 12 grams of carbs with 3 grams of fiber.
+Fresh fruits contain natural sugars, beneficial nutrients, and fibre.
+A medium apple provides 25 grams of carbohydrates with 4 grams of fibre, while apple juice delivers similar carbs without fibre, causing faster blood sugar rises.
+Berries offer lower-carbohydrate options: one cup of strawberries contains only 12 grams of carbohydrates, with 3 grams of fibre.

 Proteins for Stable Blood Sugar

-Protein helps stabilize blood glucose by slowing gastric emptying and reducing post-meal glucose spikes.
+Protein helps stabilise blood glucose by slowing gastric emptying and reducing post-meal glucose spikes.
 Including protein with each meal improves glycemic control.
 Lean protein sources provide nutrients without excessive saturated fat.

 Fish offers high-quality protein with beneficial omega-3 fatty acids.
 Salmon, mackerel, and sardines provide anti-inflammatory benefits that may improve insulin sensitivity.
-A palm-sized portion (3-4 ounces) of grilled fish contains 20-25 grams of protein with zero carbohydrates.
+A palm-sized portion (3-4 ounces) of grilled fish provides 20-25 grams of protein and 0 grams of carbohydrate.

-Plant-based proteins combine protein with fiber, offering dual benefits for blood sugar control.
-Lentils provide 18 grams of protein and 16 grams of fiber per cooked cup.
+Plant-based proteins combine protein with fibre, offering dual benefits for blood sugar control.
+Lentils provide 18 grams of protein and 16 grams of fibre per cooked cup.
 Chickpeas, black beans, and edamame offer similar nutritional profiles.
-Tofu and tempeh provide complete proteins suitable for vegetarian diets – a 100-gram serving of firm tofu contains 8 grams of protein with minimal carbohydrates.
+Tofu and tempeh provide complete proteins suitable for vegetarian diets; a 100-gram serving of firm tofu provides 8 grams of protein and minimal carbohydrates.

 💡 Did You Know?